Flamethrower: Early 20th century

 The British experimented with flamethrowers in the Battle of the Somme, during which they used experimental weapons called "Livens Large Gallery Flame Projectors", named for their inventor, William Howard Livens, a Royal Engineers officer.
 This weapon was enormous and completely non-portable.
 The weapon had an effective range of 90 yd, which proved effective at clearing trenches, but with no other benefit the project was abandoned.

 Two Morriss static flamethrowers were mounted in HMS Vindictive and several Hay portable flamethrowers were deployed by the Royal Navy during the Zeebrugge Raid on 23 April 1918.
 A British newspaper report of the action referred to the British flamethrowers only as flammenwerfer, using the German word.

 The French Army deployed the Schilt family of flamethrowers, which were also used by the Italian Army.

 In 1931 the São Paulo Public Force created an assault car section.
 The first vehicle to be incorporated was a tank built from a Caterpillar Twenty Two tractor, featuring a turret mounted flamethrower and four Hotchkiss machineguns on the hull.
 It was used in combat during the Constitutionalist Revolution, routing federal troop from a bridge in an engagement in Cruzeiro.

+Chaco War

 In the interwar period, at least four flamethrowers were used in the Chaco War by the Bolivian Army, during the unsuccessful assault on the Paraguayan stronghold of Nanawa in 1933.
 During the battle of Kilometer 7 to Saavedra, Major Walther Kohn rode in a flamethrower equipped tankette; due to heat he exited the tank to fight on foot and was killed in combat.

 World War II

 The flamethrower was used extensively during World War II.
-In 1939, the Wehrmacht first deployed man-portable flamethrowers against the Polish Post Office in Danzig.
+In 1939, the German military first deployed man-portable flamethrowers against the Polish Post Office in Danzig.
 Subsequently, in 1942, the U.S. Army introduced its own man-portable flamethrower.
 The vulnerability of infantry carrying backpack flamethrowers and the weapon's short range led to experiments with tank-mounted flamethrowers (flame tanks), which were used by many countries.